gwdg/matrix-doc/content/clients/install_linux.en.md

 weight: 60
 ---
 # Install Element Desktop on Linux
-We recommend using the package manager of your System to install Element Desktop.
+We recommend using the package manager of your system or Flathub to install Element Desktop.
 The following commands will install element desktop.
 You can enter them on the command line.

 ### Debian/Ubuntu
 ```sh